3-Methylmethcathinone: Legal status

-In the United States, 3-MMC is illegal as a positional isomer of the controlled substance mephedrone It was explicitly designated as a controlled substance on 13 December 2023.
+In the United States, 3-MMC is illegal as a positional isomer of the controlled substance mephedrone.
+Furthermore, it was explicitly designated as a controlled substance itself on 13 December 2023.

 Since October 2015, 3-MMC is a controlled substance in China.

 3-MMC is banned in the Czech Republic.

 3-MMC was not banned in 2016 by the United Nations Office on Drugs and Crime (UNODC) after a critical review.
 However, following its subsequent abuse beginning in 2019, this decision was overturned and it was placed into schedule II of the 1971 convention in March 2023.

 Effective 28 October 2021, 3-MMC has been scheduled under the Dutch Opium Law and is therefore illegal in the Netherlands.

 3-MMC was given narcotic status in India on 8 February 2024.

 Research

 3-MMC is under development for use as a pharmaceutical drug in the potential treatment of dyskinesias.
 As of August 2023, it is in preclinical research for this indication.
 The drug is being developed by Clearmind Medicine.

 3-MMC is currently being developed as a medicine by the American biotech company MindMed.
 They have filed for a patent to use 3-MMC for problems such as social anxiety disorder, post-traumatic stress disorder (PTSD), and as an adjunct in couples therapy.

 3-MMC is also undergoing clinical trials for its use in treating menstrual symptoms.
 A successful trial has been completed in the University of Maastricht.
 These efforts are led by the small Dutch company Period Pill.
 The company has filed for patent coverage in Canada, Mexico, Croatia, the United States, Morocco, Japan, Brazil, Poland, Hungary, and Korea.

 The first in-human clinical study of 3-MMC was published in December 2024.